The Accidental Detective

 The Accidental Detective (탐정: 더 비기닝) is a 2015 South Korean action comedy film directed by Kim Joung-hoon.
 It was released on September 24, 2015.
 The crux of the film is loosely inspired from Strangers on a Train.
-A sequel has been made - The Accidental Detective 2: In Action, released on June 13, 2018.
+A sequel, The Accidental Detective 2: In Action, has been made and released on June 13, 2018.

 Plot

 A true-crime enthusiast, Dae-Man (Kwon Sang-Woo) and a Sr. Detective Noh (Sung Dong-Il) now demoted under his Jr. investigate together to find the true murderer their friend is accused of.